-The early years requires improvement.
+- The early years requires improvement.
 Not enough children make the good or better progress of which they are capable.
-They are not challenged sufficiently to think deeply and the activities provided do not stretch them enough.
+They are not challenged sufficiently to think deeply and the - Sometimes teachers' challenge to pupils is not enough to help them make more rapid progress. - Middle leaders do not yet check the quality of teaching and as a result they do not contribute activities provided do not stretch them enough.